 Nutrition is important for health.
-An unhealthy diet can damage your metabolism, cause weight gain and even affect organs such as your heart and liver.
+An unhealthy diet can damage your metabolism, cause weight gain, and even damage organs, such as your heart and liver.

-What you eat also affects the health of another organ — your skin.
+But what you eat also affects another organ — your skin.

-As more is learned about how diet affects the body, it’s becoming increasingly clear that what you eat can significantly affect the health and aging of your skin.
+As scientists learn more about diet and the body, it’s increasingly clear that what you eat can significantly affect the health and aging of your skin.

 This article takes a look at 12 of the best foods for keeping your skin healthy.

-Some studies have found that fish oil supplements may help fight inflammatory and autoimmune conditions affecting the skin, such as psoriasis and lupus (4).
+Some studies show that fish oil supplements may help fight inflammatory and autoimmune conditions affecting your skin, such as psoriasis and lupus (

-They're also a source of high-quality protein, which is necessary to make the structural proteins that maintain the strength and integrity of the skin (5).
+This type of seafood is also a source of high quality protein, which is needed for maintaining the strength and integrity of your skin (

-Bottom Line: Fatty types of fish contain omega-3 fatty acids that can reduce inflammation and keep skin moisturized.
-They are also a good source of high-quality protein, vitamin E and zinc.
+Fatty types of fish like salmon contain omega-3 fatty acids that can reduce inflammation and keep your skin moisturized.
+They’re also a good source of high quality protein, vitamin E, and zinc.

-Getting enough of these fats is important for keeping skin flexible and moisturized.
+Getting enough of these fats is essential to help keep skin flexible and moisturized.

-Avocados are also a good source of vitamin E, which is an important antioxidant that helps protect the skin from oxidative damage.
-Vitamin E is also a nutrient most Americans don’t get enough of.
+Avocados are also a good source of vitamin E, which is an important antioxidant that helps protect your skin from oxidative damage.
+Most Americans don’t get enough vitamin E through their diet.

-Interestingly, vitamin E seems to be even more effective when it's combined with vitamin C (5).
+Interestingly, vitamin E seems to be more effective when combined with vitamin C (

-A deficiency in vitamin C is rare these days, but common symptoms include dry, rough, scaly skin that tends to bruise easily.
+Vitamin C deficiency is rare these days, but common symptoms include dry, rough, and scaly skin that tends to bruise easily.

-Vitamin C is also an antioxidant that protects your skin from oxidative damage caused by the sun and environment, which can lead to signs of aging (11).
+Vitamin C is also an antioxidant that helps protect your skin from oxidative damage caused by the sun and the environment, which can lead to signs of aging (

-Bottom Line: Avocados are high in healthy fats and contain vitamins E and C, which are important for healthy skin.
-They may also contain compounds that protect the skin from sun damage.
+Avocados are high in beneficial fats and contain vitamins E and C, which are important for healthy skin.
+They also pack compounds that may protect your skin from sun damage.

 Walnuts have many characteristics that make them an excellent food for healthy skin.

-A diet too high in omega-6 fats promotes inflammation, including inflammatory conditions of the skin like psoriasis.
-Omega-3 fats, on the other hand, help reduce inflammation in the body, including in the skin (14).
+A diet too high in omega-6 fats may promote inflammation, including inflammatory conditions of your skin like psoriasis.

 What’s more, walnuts contain other nutrients that your skin needs to function properly and stay healthy.

-Bottom Line: Walnuts are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein, all of which are nutrients that your skin needs to stay healthy.
+Walnuts are a good source of essential fats, zinc, vitamin E, selenium and protein — all of which are nutrients your skin needs to stay healthy.